-[ Sunshine may be free, but the materials to make solar contraptions aren’t.
-Since sunshine arrives in a diluted form (2500 kWh/m2), vast expanses of solar photovoltaic panels will be needed to produce the world’s 15 Terawatts of power that are now mainly generated by highly energy dense fossils suc as oil and coal.
+Preface.
+Sunshine may be free, but the materials to make solar contraptions sure aren’t.
+Since sunshine arrives in a diluted form, vast expanses of solar photovoltaic panels will be needed to produce the world’s 24,000 Terawatt hours of electrical power that are now mainly generated by highly energy dense fossils such as oil and coal.
+Some people have taken as tab at how much land:

 Silver was not investigated, but a recent analysis indicated that silver could form a serious bottleneck for the large scale construction of concentrated solar power (the mirrors) and silicon technologies that use silver as an electrode material .

-An immense amount of energy is used to mine, blow up rocks, transport them to be crushed, milled, and infused with chemicals to get the metal out.
-Lower grade ores are even more energy intense, so the production of rare minerals will also be constrained by energy shortages or high energy prices in the future.
+Ten percent of global energy is used in mining.
+It takes a lot of fossil fuels to mine, blow up hillsides to get at rocks, transport ore, crush ore, mill into fine pieces and infuse with chemicals, smelt in a blast furnace, fabricate into parts, and ship to assembly factories.
+Lower grade ores are even more energy intense, so the production of rare minerals will also be constrained by energy shortages in the future.
 And a financial downturn could limit the production of minerals as well.

 Abstract: Solar energy is commonly seen as a future energy source with significant potential.
 Ruthenium, gallium, indium and several other rare elements are common and vital components of many solar energy technologies, including dye-sensitized solar cells, CIGS cells and various artificial photosynthesis approaches.
 This study surveys solar energy technologies and their reliance on rare metals such as indium, gallium, and ruthenium.
 Several of these rare materials do not occur as primary ores, and are found as byproducts associated with primary base metal ores.
 This will have an impact on future production trends and the availability for various applications.
 In addition, the geological reserves of many vital metals are scarce and severely limit the potential of certain solar energy technologies.
 It is the conclusion of this study that certain solar energy concepts are unrealistic in terms of achieving TeraWatt (TW) scales.